pmmp/ext-pmmpthread/README.md

 to your `php.ini` file.

 ## Why not drop pthreads and move on to something newer and easier to work with, like [krakjoe/parallel](https://github.com/krakjoe/parallel)?
 - We found parallel too limited for the use cases we needed it for.
-If it had some thread-safe class base like `Threaded`, it might be more usable.
+If it had some thread-safe class base like `Threaded` (`ThreadedBase` or `ThreadSafe` in newer versions), it might be more usable.
 - It's possible to implement parallel's API using pthreads, but not the other way round.
 - parallel requires significant migration efforts for code using pthreads.